-New Fixed Income Plan: Over 5% per year fixed, monthly payments, for full five year term…
+New Fixed Monthly Income Plan: 5.4% per year fixed, monthly payments, for full five year term…

 At the end of the plan, your original capital is returned in full unless the FTSE 100 Index has fallen by more than 35% from the opening Index level.
 If the Index has fallen by more than 35%, then your initial capital will be reduced by 1% for each 1% fall.

 By offering a high fixed income rather than a variable income based on the performance of the stock market, this plans offers something different to income seekers and should prove popular with investors.

 Fixed monthly income: 0.45% (equivalent to 5.4% annually)

 Income paid monthly for full 5 year term of plan, regardless of the FTSE 100 Index performance

 Capital At Risk Product – 65% barrier